agile-lab-dev/witboost-java-tech-adapter-framework/README.md

 **CI/CD:** the pipeline is based on GitLab CI as that's what we use internally.
 It's configured by the `.gitlab-ci.yaml` file in the root of the repository.
 You can use that as a starting point for your customizations.

+## Publishing

+Publishing is done via Maven publishing to internal Gitlab repositories and to Maven Central.
+We use a combination of semantic versioning, containing a version of the framework followed by the supported Tech Adapter OpenAPI specification.
+This way, a specific version of a framework may look like: `1.0.0-2.2.0`.
+This means, that the version `1.0.0` of the Java Tech Adapter Framework supports the version `2.2.0` of the Tech Adapter OpenAPI specification.

 ## License